Occupational health psychology: Quantitative methods

 Statistical methods commonly used in other areas of psychology are also used in OHP-related research.
 Statistical methods range from simple descriptive statistics to complex structural equation modeling and hierarchical linear modeling (HLM; also known as multilevel modeling).
 In research involving organizational units, HLM can better adjust for similarities among employee in the same units.
 HLM is also well suited to evaluating the lagged impact of work stressors on health outcomes in longitudinal OHP research because it can help minimize censoring; it can also be applied to experience-sampling studies.
 OHP researchers have conducted meta-analyses of results aggregated across multiple studies.
-OHP researchers studying the structural validity of their most commonly used assessment instruments employ exploratory structural equation modeling bifactor analyses.
+Researchers studying the structural validity of their most commonly used OHP-related assessment instruments employ exploratory structural equation modeling bifactor analyses.

 Qualitative research methods

 Qualitative research methods used on OHP research include the following: interviews, focus groups, self-reported, written descriptions of stressful incidents at work. first-hand observation of workers on the job, and participant observation.
+Although there is no analogue to a meta-analysis for qualitative research, there are approaches to review articles that are imperfect analogues.

 Important theoretical models in OHP research

-Three influential theoretical models in OHP research are the demand-control-support, effort-reward imbalance, and demand-resources models.
-Another but less contemporary model is the person-environment fit model.
+Three influential theoretical models in OHP research are the demand–control–support, effort–reward imbalance, and demand–resources models.
+Another but less contemporary model is the person–environment fit model.